Restaurants in Central

 Tip: White truffle season runs October to early January; book at least three weeks ahead during that window.

-Ta Vie inside The Pottinger in Hong Kong is Hideaki Sato's three Michelin star Japanese-French room, a 28 seat counter pairing Hokkaido produce with French technique over a single set menu.
+Ta Vie inside The Pottinger in Hong Kong is Hideaki Sato's two Michelin star Japanese-French room, a 28 seat counter pairing Hokkaido produce with French.

 Order: Hokkaido sea urchin and rice course (seasonal).